 Natural light is one of the best things you can use to uplift the look and feel of your photographs.
 It’s also the most readily available when you don’t have access to any other equipment.
 Practice taking pictures in different types of natural light and using them to create a balance of color, tonality, and contrast in your photos.
 Using natural light versus lights from a lamp or household light is crucial for travel photography skills.

 The steadier your hand, the clearer and more focused your pictures will be.
 Practice regular fine motor skills such as drawing, handwriting, folding, and threading to improve hand control.

-If you are taking a lot of photos that require extreme precision and clarity or you’re batting with a steady hand still, you would do well to invest in a tripod.
-It will be an addition to your photography endeavors that stays useful for years to come.
+If you take many photos that require extreme precision and clarity or you’re still batting with a steady hand, you would invest in a tripod.
+It will be an addition to your photography endeavors that will stay useful for years.
 There are plenty of lightweight tripods, easy to pack and suited to traveling.

 There’s no short supply of photographic inspiration online and offline in such a visually-oriented generation.
 Travel photography is a vast genre, and there are so many different styles you can learn from.
 Through Pinterest, Instagram, or a visually-stimulating picture book, Browsing can spark creativity and fresh ideas.

 A dusty lens means blurry photos.
 Use a microfiber cloth designed explicitly to clean your lens to ensure you take better pictures.

 When you zoom in, you are sacrificing quality for closeness.
 If you absolutely must zoom in, try to avoid going too close up, or you will risk your photos coming out grainy and blurred.

 Good editing is the icing on the cake when it comes to photography.
 There are plenty of free and paid editing programs to improve your travel photos.
 If you master the art of editing, you can sell your photos online, in a gallery, or any other space.
 The opportunities are endless!